Woodcarving is a gratifying art that asks for much expertise and time to be excellent.

 This time you’ll need a little bit more than just a Dremel, but if you have access to a lathe, it will make the project much easier.

 Start by carving a basic comb shape out of wood, and then use the lathe to carve out the teeth.
-Finally, add a smooth finish with your Dremel and some sandpaper.
+When done, add a smooth finish with your Dremel and some sandpaper.

 28- Wooden Business Card and a Holder